-Underneath the hood, Wizards Unite has a dozen of stats that define every character: Stamina, Power, Defence and more.
+Underneath the hood, Harry Potter: Wizards Unite has multiple stats that define every character: Stamina, Power, Defence and more.
 In order to maximize your Scroll and Spell Book usage, you must be intimately familiar with the role and effects of every stat and their interplay.

 Similar to most other RPGs, there are three basic stats in Wizards Unite: Stamina, Power (Damage) and Defence (Armor).
 If you’ve played any recent RPG you are surely familiar with these concepts.
 On top of those three, there are “Proficiencies” which increase your damage vs particular foes, there are critical spell casts and various other utility stats that shape up your character.
 Depending on your stat composition, your character may perform wildly different from others of the same class.
 We’ll go through the stats and try to give some advice at the bottom of the guide.